 A Filmmakers’ Oral History of a Vanished Era

 by Tom Roston

-In I Lost It at the Video Store, Tom Roston interviews the filmmakers who came of age in the era of video rentals, and constructs a living, personal history of an era of cinema history which, though now gone, continues to shape film culture today.
+In I Lost it at the Video Store, Tom Roston interviews the filmmakers–including John Sayles, Quentin Tarantino, Kevin Smith, Darren Aronofsky, David O. Russell and Allison Anders–who came of age during the reign of video rentals, and constructs a living, personal narrative of an era of cinema history which, though now gone, continues to shape film culture today.

-Tom Roston was a senior editor at Premiere magazine and has written for The New York Times, New York, Spin, Elle, The Los Angeles Times, and The Hollywood Reporter, among other publications.
-In addition to freelance work, he writes a weekly blog about documentaries for PBS’ award-winning POV website.
+Tom Roston is a journalist whose work appears in The New York Times, The Guardian, Spin, The Los Angeles Times and The Hollywood Reporter, among other publications.
+A former senior editor at Premiere magazine, he also writes a weekly blog about documentaries for PBS’ award-winning POV website.
 He lives in Brooklyn.